IQSS/datafest/02_GitKraken.md

 The folder we created the repsitory with now contains an extra folder with the name ‘.git’ (this is a hidden folder).
 This folder is how GitKraken will track changes (adding files/folders, modifying existing ones, deleting files/folders) we make within our version controlled folder:

 <img src="img/finder_view.png" width="700" align="center">

+### Creating a Repository, by Cloning an Existing Project

 ### Staging and Committing Changes